henriquepython/henriquepython/README.md

 ## 👋 Hi there!
-I'm Leo
+I'm João

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;&nbsp;I like to learn new technologies and develop software solutions.\
-🔭 &nbsp;I'm currently working at CI&T Software as a Software Architect.
+🔭 &nbsp;I'm currently working at AP Interactive as a Software Developer Jr.

 ### 🛠 &nbsp;Tech Stack